With our partnership with Getty Images, you can license editorial and stock photography to use on your site.

 - You'll license images directly through your Squarespace account.

-- You’ll have a high-resolution version to keep and use anywhere on your Squarespace site and related Squarespace services, like Email Campaigns.
+- When the license is purchased, you’ll have a high-resolution version to keep and use anywhere on your Squarespace site and related Squarespace services, like Email Campaigns.

 - Licensed images are tied to each site.
 If you have multiple Squarespace sites under one account, it’s not possible to use the same images across multiple sites.